-Just then the end of period bell rang, and I had to leave to teach the first year Gryffindors and Slytherins.
-Avrille was still terrified of the cupids so I permitted her to remain in my office until lunch.
+Just then, the end of period bell rang, and I had to leave to teach the first-year Gryffindors and Slytherins.
+Avrille was still terrified of the cupids, so I permitted her to remain in my office until lunch.
 As it happened, one cupid did try to enter my classroom that period.
-After seeing the look on my face as he started to waddle between the desks, the dwarf promptly backed out of the room.
-No cupid interrupted my classes after that.
+After seeing the withering look on my face as he started to waddle between the desks, however, the dwarf promptly and smartly backed out of the room.
+No one interrupted my classes after that.

 That night Avrille and I met for Legilimency.
 She brought down my rose in a lovely crystal vase, saying that she wanted to keep it in my rooms since Caligula had already tried to eat it.

 Avrille shook her head.
 “No, this is good for him.
 He’s always been too spoiled.”
-Finally happy with the way the rose looked she moved to lay on the couch to prepare herself for the evening’s mental exercises.
+Finally happy with the way the rose looked, she moved to lay on the couch to prepare herself for the evening’s mental exercises.

-For the past couple of weeks I had been asking Avrille to show me only memories that happened between her eighth and twelfth birthdays.
-I was trying my hardest to find clues to her magical blockage with her being conscious, but was quickly coming to the realisation that it might not be possible.
-In a last attempt to forego the dangerous task of performing Legilimency on an unconscious mind, I asked Avrille once more to try and remember as close to her father’s death as she could.
+For the past of couple of weeks, I had been asking Avrille to show me only memories from between her eighth and twelfth birthdays.
+I was trying my hardest to find clues relating to her magical blockage with her being conscious but was quickly coming to the realisation that it might not be possible.
+In a last attempt to forego the dangerous undertaking of performing Legilimency on an unconscious mind, I asked Avrille once more to try and remember as close to her father’s death as she could.

-Asphodel yelled, sending the larger of the two men, who I recognised bore a slight similarity to my old school “friend” Carrington, flying unconscious into the koi pond.
+“Stupefy!”
+Asphodel yelled, sending the smaller of the two men, whom I recognised bore a slight resemblance to my old school “friend” Carrington, flying unconscious into the koi pond.
 From somewhere below Avrille on the ground floor, her mother’s voice could be heard screaming Avrille’s name in panicked desperation.
-Avrille seemed unable to hear her as she focused her attention on the fight below her.
+Avrille seemed unable to hear her as she focused her attention on the duel below her.

-Young Avrille stood beside her mother, Dora, a witch no older then than I was now.
+Young Avrille stood beside her mother, Isadora, a witch no older then than I was now.
 Both were attired in black dresses, her mother also wearing a black hat with an attached black lace veil.
-In front of them a lustrous mahogany casket was being slowly levitated into the ground by a guard of young, black-robed wizards.
-Avrille explained to me before that these men had been her father’s co-workers from his job as a chef at a high-class restaurant.
-With one of her black lace gloved hands Mrs. Asphodel clutched the hand her daughter, while the other held a pure white handkerchief to her mouth as she shook with sobs.
+In front of them, a glossy mahogany casket was being slowly levitated into the ground by a guard of mostly young, black-robed wizards.
+Avrille explained to me before that these men had been her father’s fellow Healers at his job at the Angitia Sanatorium.
+With one of her black gloved hands, Mrs Asphodel clutched the hand of her daughter, while the other held a pure white handkerchief to her mouth as she shook with sobs.
 Avrille stood perfectly still and emotionless next to her mother, viewing the coffin with no expression on her face.
-Her small brown eyes seemed like two empty voids, watching the remains of her father sink into the ground, not focused on what was in front of her.
-A tall handsome man with short, greying auburn hair, Avrille’s father’s brother, stood to begin his eulogy.
+Her small brown eyes seemed like two empty voids watching the remains of her father sink into the ground, not focused on what was in front of her.
+A tall, handsome man with short, greying auburn hair, Asphodel’s eldest brother, stood to begin his eulogy.

-Through a solid grey mist the memory transitioned to one I had not yet seen.
+Through a solid grey mist, the memory transitioned to one I had not yet seen.
 It appeared to be a few weeks later.
 Avrille was buried in bed with several down coverlets pulled up almost completely over her head.
-A single candle on the nightstand illuminated her room.
-Behind Avrille’s huddled form her mother could be seen standing in the open doorway with her pale hands set determinedly on her hips.
-She was addressing a white-robed man with the emblem of a balanced scale superimposed over a red maple leaf over his heart.
+A single candle on the nightstand illuminated her room dimly.
+Behind Avrille’s huddled form, her mother could be seen standing in the open doorway with her pale hands set determinedly on her hips.
+She was addressing a white-robed man, with the emblem of a balanced scale superimposed over a red maple leaf over his heart.

 “No, I will not hear of it.
-She is not well enough,” Mrs. Asphodel stated firmly to the man.
+She’s not well enough,” Mrs Asphodel stated firmly to the man.

-“But without her testimony we cannot be sure of a conviction,” the prosecutor argued, jabbing with an ink-stained finger a bundle of parchment he was holding.
+“But without her testimony, we can’t be sure of a conviction,” the prosecutor argued, jabbing with an ink-stained finger a bundle of parchment he was holding.
 “She was the only one who actually saw the accused kill your husband.”

 I released Avrille from the Legilimency spell.
-I sat back, both frustrated and saddened by what I had seen.
-No matter how hard Avrille tired to remember, we simply could not view the time between her father’s murder and his funeral, which her mother had postponed for several weeks due to Avrille’s poor health.
-The scene I had just viewed with the lawyer was interesting, but revealed no new information.
+I sat back, both frustrated and dispirited by what I had seen.
+No matter how hard Avrille tried to remember, we simply could not view the time between her father’s murder and his funeral, which her mother had postponed for several weeks due to Avrille’s poor health.
+The scene I had just viewed with the barrister was interesting but revealed no pertinent information.